Skip to main content

 Get Anchor Information

-Let's start with getting an instance of Interactive class, responsible for all SEP-24 interactions:
+Let's start with getting an instance of Sep24 class, responsible for all SEP-24 interactions:

 First, let's get the information about the anchor's support for SEP-24.
 This request doesn't require authentication, and will return generic info, such as supported currencies, and features supported by the anchor.
 You can get a full list of returned fields in the SEP-24 specification.